<meta name="robots" content="noindex">

 32

 LPA observed drinking water in each classroom and children have their names labeled on their bottles and cups.
 Formula and breast milk have labels (along with child information listed) to distinguish one from the other.
-The parent provides sheets that are sent home to be laundered daily laundered daily (back up sheets are available at the facility).
-Food preparation areas (snack cabinets) were observed for safety, cleanliness and proper equipment.
+The parent provides sheets that are sent home to be laundered weekly however there are plenty of clean sheets available daily (back up sheets are available at the facility).
+Food preparation areas (snack cabinets) were observed for safety and cleanliness.
 There is an adequate amount of snacks at the facility.

-At approximately 9:45 the outdoor play equipment was inspected for safety, cushioning material, age appropriateness and good repair.
+At approximately 9:30am the outdoor play equipment was inspected for safety, cushioning material, age appropriateness and good repair.
 LPA observed the outdoor play area to be physically separate from the preschool play area.
 LPA observed the infant playground to have adequate shade and adequate fencing.
 There were no bodies of waters and no appearance of immediate hazards on the playground.
-LPA Birks reminded Director that infants need to have direct care and supervision, including visual supervision of staff at all times.
+LPA Birks reminded Assistant Director that infants need to have direct care and supervision, including visual supervision of staff at all times.
+Note: LPA was informed that the play area is going to be upgraded this winter.

 LPA evaluated care and supervision and determined the basic needs of infants were met.
 LPA observed digital Sign in and Sign out records to be complete.
-At approximately 10:00am LPA observed sis of six files to be in compliance during a Children's Records Review.
-The review ensures children files are complete and have the proper forms (such as Identification and Emergency forms, Immunization records, Health History, Personal Rights, Parents Rights, Needs and service plans, Infant safe sleep forms etc. The children's roster is current).
+At approximately 10:15am LPA observed eight of eight files to be in compliance during a Children's Records Review.
+The review ensures children files are complete and have the proper forms (such as Identification and Emergency forms, Immunization records, Health History records, Personal Rights, Parents Rights, Needs and service plans, Infant safe sleep forms etc. The children's roster is current).
+LPA observed a portion of Sleep plan information missing.
+A technical advisory violation was issued to update records.

-At approximately 10:30am LPA reviewed Staff Records to ensure: All individuals present have the proper criminal record clearance (or criminal record exemption), education requirements, Criminal Record Clearance documents, CPR/First Aid and health preventative practices, proof of immunization against pertussis and measles and influenza (or flu declination available) etc. LPA observed at least one staff member to have current CPR (Expiration April 2023).
+At approximately 11:00am LPA reviewed Staff Records to ensure: All individuals present have criminal record clearance (or criminal record exemption), education, Criminal Record Clearance documents, current CPR and First, proof of immunization against pertussis and measles and influenza (or flu declination available) etc. LPA observed at least one staff member to have current CPR (Expiration in 2025).

 Incidental Medical Services (IMS) policy was discussed.
 For IMS information see Evaluator Manual - Regulation Interpretations and Procedures for Child Care Centers Sections 101173 and 101226.
 When any IMS is provided, an updated Plan of Operation that includes IMS must be submitted to the Department.
 The following information regarding ADA was provided: US Department of Justice (USDOJ) toll-free ADA Information Line at (800) 514-0301 (voice)/ (800) 514-0383 (TTY) and link to publication: Commonly Asked Questions about Child Care Centers and the ADA, available at: http://www.ada.gov/childqanda.htm